 Many employment opportunities in the community are readily available to students and their spouses.
 Job openings frequently are publicized, and assistance may be received from the admissions office.
-A place to start is with our vocational services page. (http://rts.edu/vocationalservices)
+A place to start is with our vocational services page (www.rts.edu/jobs).